GokulShaji2005/DigitalCookBook/README.md

 This project is provided under the MIT License.
 You can copy, modify and distribute the code.
 Replace this block with a different license if you prefer.

----

-If you'd like, I can:
-- Add a simple build script (Ant, Maven or Gradle) and a runnable JAR target.
-- Create a quick start script for Windows (batch or PowerShell) that compiles and runs the app.

-Let me know which you'd prefer.